 Alex is also a Board Member for the independent urban policy think tank, the Centre for Cities.

 The Policy Group is taking a lead in developing an effective framework for quality of life.
 Maintaining and enhancing quality of life is not a new idea but achieving it as part of a sustainable growth agenda is a hot topic for policy makers right now, with little consensus yet on the right answers.
 For us to know if we are making a positive impact on the quality of life of people in Greater Cambridge, we need to be able to translate what can be a nebulous concept into something more defined and measurable.
 This would allow us more readily to influence decision-making at a national and local level so that those decisions enhance rather than detract from quality of life for existing and new residents and workers.
 The Policy Group is working closely with others – like the Young Advisory Committee and the Centre for Cities – to develop this framework.
-Our next steps are to assess what metrics already exist, arrange some focus groups to understand what matters most to different groups, and to use that to inform a subsequent longtitudinal survey.
+Our next steps are to assess what metrics already exist, arrange some focus groups to understand what matters most to different groups.

 07761 511 766